nathalis/Arduino-K-Switch/README.md

 Keyboard is toggled with ScrollLock Key.
 I recommend USB cable keyboard.
-All SoftwareSerials has baud rate: 38400
+All SoftwareSerials has baud rate: 38400 (increased to 115200)

 Connection Schematics: